Rami-Sabbagh/Rami-Sabbagh.github.io/_posts/2019-08-08-Hacking-my-router-settings.md

 So I decided it's time to wear my black hat 🕵...

-He leaves his laptop at home, and it's locked with a password which all the family knows, so, when he was out, I openned the laptop, logged in, and got the `HA` wifi password 😉
+He leaves his laptop at home, and it's locked with a password which all the family knows, so, when he was out, I openned the laptop, logged in, and got the `HA` wifi password out 😉

 ![00-wireless-password.png]({{ site.url }}/images/posts/2019-08-08-Hacking-my-router-settings/00-wireless-password.png)

-I'm now in, that's good, I could enjoy having internet when the power is off, but the 50kb/s limit is still there...
+I'm now in, that's good, I could enjoy having internet when the power is out, but the 50kb/s limit is still there...

 I went and started doing some research, I already played with wifislax 3 years ago.

 It's a special linux distro with many wifi tools pre-installed, and ready for hacking, easily installable on a usb stick.

-I know there's kali linux, but it's 2GB download, and you know, the 50kb/s won't help, I have wifislax already downloaded, _it's a 3 years old copy_, but those things still _work_.
+I know there's kali linux, but it's 2GB download, and you know, the 50kb/s won't help, I have wifislax already downloaded, _it is a 3 years old copy_, but those things still _work_.

 ## Knowing the router configuration/settings webpage

-As most routers, the router settings page is at http://192.168.1.1/, and those settings pages, are accessed through http, and you know, it's not encrypted at all.
+As most routers, the router settings page is at http://192.168.1.1/, and those settings pages, are accessed through http, and you know, it's not encrypted at all!

 Unlike classic routers, this router gives a page with fields for username and password: